-Applications for an independent review must be made within 15 school days of notice being given to the parents by the Discipline and Appeals Committee of its decision to not reinstate a pupil.
+Applications for an independent review must be made within 15 school days of notice being given to the parents by the governing board of its decision to not reinstate a pupil.

 A panel of 3 or 5 members will be constituted with representatives from each of the categories below.
 Where a 5-member panel is constituted, 2 members will come from the school governors category and 2 members will come from the headteacher category.